 This page contains images of several sites entered at various times over the last few years, access is always dangerous and should never be attempted by the inexperienced.

-Cornish Mines Underground 3.13 – This was a deep shaft around 300ft, to keep each other company we used two ropes.
-It was interesting with several levels coming off it.
+The next few images are of a deep shaft around 300ft in the Pendeen area.
+So, to keep each other company we used two ropes.
+It was so interesting with several levels coming off it.
 Rather than just being a shaft it was like dropping into an open stope as it had been mined away at either side.
-This is the deepest shaft on this page, the small slot of daylight can just be seen.

 The next few images were taken around the Botallack Mine, St Just.

 It is a short distance around the cliffs to the remains of Wheal Cock.
 This was involved with Botallack Mine in the last period of working during the early 20th Century.